Abhay and Rani Bang: Infant and child mortality

-In May 2017, the High Court of Bombay invited Abhay Bang to provide suggestions about how to reduce child mortality and malnutrition in the state of Maharashtra.
-The High Court accepted the suggestions made by Abhay Bang and directed the state government to incorporate the recommendations in its policy decisions and take appropriate actions.

 Liquor ban in Gadchiroli district

-Abhay and Rani Bang were the driving force for the liquor ban in Gadchiroli district.
-Gadchiroli is the first district in Maharashtra where liquor has been banned due to public demand.
+The Gadchiroli district is the first district in Maharashtra where liquor has been banned due to public demand.
 The Bangs initiated a liquor ban campaign in 1990 by informing residents about the negative health effects of alcohol consumption.
-The movement resulted in liquor ban in the district in 1992, being the first example in India of liquor ban due to public demand.
+The movement resulted in the liquor ban in the district in 1992, being the first example in India of a liquor ban due to public demand.

 In May 2012, Abhay Bang was a member of a panel to study a possible liquor ban in Chandrapur district.
-He advocates the need for an alcohol- and tobacco-free society since, per the 2015 Global Burden of Diseases, alcohol and tobacco are two of the top ten causes of death and disease in India.
+He advocates the need for an alcohol-free and tobacco-free society since, per the 2015 Global Burden of Diseases, alcohol and tobacco are two of the top ten causes of death and disease in India.
 Abhay Bang is developing a multi-pronged approach named Muktipath in the district of Gadchiroli to reduce the prevalence of alcohol and tobacco consumption there.
-He also welcomed the Supreme Court of India's ban on liquor shops on state and national highways.
+He also welcomed the Supreme Court of India's ban on the location of liquor shops on state and national highways.